 and

-There is a vRM2 move in both right parts of the cones.
+There is a vRM2 move in the rightmost parts of both cones.
 This move can be resolved.
-Hence the geometric complex changes only up to an isomorphism (see Lemma \ref{lemm-virtualisation}).
-Therefore we have
+Hence, the complex changes only up to an isomorphism (see Lemma~\ref{lem-virtualisation}).
+Therefore, we have

 and